Ron Wyden: 1996 Special

 In January 1996, in a special election to fill the Senate seat vacated by Bob Packwood, Wyden defeated Oregon State Senate President Gordon Smith by just over 18,000 votes, mainly due to swamping Smith by over 89,000 votes in Multnomah County.
-Smith won the November 1996 Senate election to succeed the retiring Mark Hatfield, and Smith and Wyden served together until Smith's defeat in 2008 by Democrat Jeff Merkley.
+Smith won the regular Senate election that November to succeed the retiring Mark Hatfield, and Smith and Wyden served together until Smith's defeat in 2008 by Democrat Jeff Merkley.

 Wyden holds the Senate seat that was once held by Wayne Morse, a man whom Wyden worked for in the summer of 1968 as Morse's driver, and whom Wyden calls his mentor.

 1998

 Wyden was elected to a full term in 1998 with 61% of the vote.

 2004

 Wyden was reelected in 2004 with 64% of the vote to Republican nominee Al King's 31%.

 2010

 In 2010, Wyden was reelected with 57% of the vote to Jim Huffman's 39%.